 If you are in a hurry to get it built before cold outdoor weather sets in or if your budget is limited, you might consider using bricks or interlocking pathway pavers.
 You should be able to find some of muted colors at your home center store, but they still will not look as good as natural stone.

 There are several types of natural stone typically used for garden pathways: sandstone, limestone, slate, granite, and flagstone.
 Since stone is very heavy making the transportation costs heavy, the type of stone indigenous to the locality is usually used.

-- The Nelson bench is great for the living room, dining room, patio and garden
+- The Lynwood bench is great for the living room, dining room, patio and garden

 - Includes gliders to prevent floor scratching.
 Rubber Wood frame and top, made from the highest quality

 - Cross-supports and finger-jointing on the legs create extra durability

 - Allows for plenty of storage space beneath.
 Easy and user-friendly assembly